 Need help finding a contractor?
 The CCB website has good tips on how to search for one.
 Plumbing and Electrical contractors have additional license requirements.

 If you are a homeowner doing the work yourself, then you can sign the trade permit applications.
-You can only do the electrical work if you own and occupy the home and are not planning on selling or renting within 6 months.
+You can only do the electrical work if you own and occupy the home and are not planning on selling or renting within six months.
 The State of Oregon has some helpful information for homeowners:

 Building permit application and important forms and information

 The following information is part of the application.
 This is everything you might need when applying for a permit.
 Since every project is unique, there may be some situations where you will be asked to provide additional information.
 Things you need to apply for this permit may include some or all of the following.

-If you aren't sure what you need, contact Permitting Services.
-You might want to read our step-by-step guide for completing a building permit application.
+If you aren't sure what you need, contact the Permitting General Information phone number.
+You might also want to read our step-by-step guide for completing a building permit application.
 Permit forms and information include:

 Building permit application